ikyman/Non-AI-Chess-AI/README.md

 That, or arbritrarily bump up the canon skill level within *redacted*

-# AI's strategy
-# Castling?
-Wuzzat?
-   I personally like castling.
-I get to hole up in my cozy castle.
-I can drink hot cocoa and lie snugly in bed while war rages outside.
-   That, and castling instantly moves one of your powerful rook peices from "locked away in a corner" mode to "Ready for a-killing!" mode.
-   The AI will not castle.
-As stated before, even when accounting for general laziness and easy being better, I want it to be easy to make this app.

-2. How the AI works: Each peice has their own value: Pawns 1, Knight & Bishops 3, Rooks 5, Queens 8, and Kings...
-We'll get to the kings.
-3. Castling?
-Wuzzat?
-   I am

-  The AI only does 4 things: Map control, Pawns forward, KD/Ratio, and Checking.
-Map Control: all thing

 Considering the super-secret reasoning behind making this Not-an-AI, I could alternitively just make an AI call to Chat GPT.
 That requires an account, though.
 Boo!